Planning Your Wedding & Some Tips

 - Deliver gift boxes to hotel management to put in guests rooms.
 Mark them clearly and give staff a list of names for reference.
 If you choose to have welcome baskets in room, items usually include snacks, wine, chocolate, fruit, locally made treats and list of local attractions they may want to see before leaving.
 Gift boxes are not mandatory.

 - Contact people that have not RSVPed.
 Your side can be contacted by you or your mom.
 Groom's side should be their responsibility.

 - Order wedding signage.
 Welcome signs, do not use cell phone signs, directional signs and any others that apply to your wedding.
 A nice touch is to use one of these signs - Mr. & Mrs. XXX - established 20XX - for a guest register and later hang it in your home.
 Signage may be made on corrugated plastic (least expensive), acrylic or sublimated metal (most expensive).
 An extra fine point sharpie works best on most surfaces.

 - Finalize numbers with caterer.

-- Make sure men try on their complete outfit for the day.
+- Make sure men try on their complete outfit for the day early.
 It is amazing how many men do not check their attire until they put it on for the wedding.
 Might also want to consider printing men a wedding timeline to make life easier for your M&M or coordinator.

 - Contact photographer and double check your must have shots.
 Most are standard, but maybe you want grandma alone, special toast or something else that might be missed.
 A real pro will also help with the timeline of the wedding instead of causing issues because they do not have the experience.
 Choosing a pro photographer is very important to keep the day moving along.